SchoolListit/SchoolListIt-Platform/README.md

 Students need help staying on track with a wider sphere of support.

+Newly homeschooling families need attendance, testing, and transcripts.

 ## SchoolListIt
 ### What is due and when for any school, anywhere no matter how you school

 I am a working mom and I built SchoolListIt out of necessity.
 I have two school aged children and a job and a baby.
 I work from home.
 The daycare has closed, and fear of the virus prevents me hiring in-home childcare.
 Even with all this, I still need to help my students stay on track with schoolwork.
 This is not only my reality.
 I share this reality with much of America.

 Teachers rely on so many learning apps, but for a mom with multiple children that quickly compounds.
 Each child has multiple teachers with multiple apps and each school has different systems.
-It quickly becomes turns into chaos.
+It quickly turns into chaos.
 When remote learning began after Covid, I scoured the web for an app that could organize it all for me, but **there just isn't an app for that.**

 ### Instead of complaining, I went to work.
 SchoolListit is the result.